-The Zika virus arrived in the United States last summer, with local transmission reported in and around Miami, FL, and Brownsville, TX.
+The Zika virus arrived in the United States in 2016, with local transmission reported in and around Miami, FL, and Brownsville, TX.

 The virus causes birth defects in babies born to some infected pregnant women, including microcephaly, where babies are born with underdeveloped heads and brain damage.
 Zika has also been linked to Guillain-Barre syndrome, a condition in which the immune system attacks the nerves.
 It’s mainly spread through mosquitoes, although some cases of sexual transmission have been reported.

-In addition, the CDC has issued travel warnings for pregnant women in countries where the disease is spreading.
+The CDC continues to issue travel warnings for pregnant women in countries where the disease is spreading.

 What is Zika?
 How can you avoid it?
 WebMD answers your questions.